 Skip to main content

-Driver in deadly pedestrian crash that claimed college student's life pleads guilty
+Driver in deadly pedestrian crash that claimed college student's life receives conditional sentence

 Share

-A 20-year-old man who was behind the wheel of a speeding car that struck and killed an international student crossing Big Bay Point Road in Barrie last summer has pleaded guilty to dangerous driving causing death.
+A 20-year-old man who was behind the wheel of a speeding car that struck and killed an international student in Barrie last summer pleaded guilty to dangerous driving causing death on Tuesday but will not spend any time behind bars.

 Jacob Throop stood in a Barrie courtroom Tuesday and pleaded guilty for his actions on the night of July 21, 2023, with family and friends in attendance, along with the victim's family.

 The court heard, through an Agreed Statement of Facts, that Varsil Patel died of his injuries after being hit by a heavily modified Subaru driven by Throop.
-The court learned Throop was not fully licenced to drive at the time.
+The court learned Throop was not fully licenced to drive at the time, and that he had been convicted of speeding and having improper window tint 10 days before the deadly crash.

 Patel, originally from Ahmedabad, Gujarat, India, was studying computer programming at Georgian College at the time of the collision.
 He was 19.